hakamadare/shellcmd-agent/README.rst

     git clone git://github.com/joemiller/shellcmd-agent.git

-- Copy ``shellcmd.rb`` to the mcollective agent directory on all of your mcollective-managed machines.
+- Copy ``agent/shellcmd.rb`` to the mcollective agent directory on all of your mcollective-managed machines.

-- On your client machine, install the ``mc-shellcmd`` control script
+- Copy ``application/shellcmd.rb`` to the mcollective application directory on all of your mcollective client machines.

 - Test it::

-    mc-shellcmd 'echo i execute therefore i am'
+    mco shellcmd 'echo i execute therefore i am'

     ===============================================================
     web01.dom.com exitcode: 0, output: